 - This section is provided to help the user determine if a resident or staff member has any of the symptoms that would require reporting to the Public Health Outbreak Team via CEIR.
-It also includes how to contact CEIR. - Overview of the roles and responsibilities for assessing and reporting a potential outbreak.
+It also includes how to contact CEIR. - Includes an overview of the roles and responsibilities for assessing and reporting a potential outbreak.